Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Computational Methods

-where $W_{if}$ is the electronic coupling term and $\chi_{if}(T)$ is the phonon overlap factor~\cite{smartIntersystemCrossingExciton2021}.
-The phonon overlap \(\chi_{if}(T)\) is computed using harmonic oscillator wavefunctions, while the electronic term \(W_{if}\) is determined using finite differences of Kohn-Sham orbitals from DFT calculation using HSE(0.375) functional.
-The non-radiative lifetime, $\tau_{NR}$, is obtained as the inverse of \(\Gamma_\text{NR}\).
-To validate the 1D phonon approximation, we compare the Huang-Rhys factor calculated with the 1D effective phonon and full phonon results, as detailed in the supplementary material SI TABLE S7.
+Eq.~(\ref{eq:nonrad_wx}) is separated into the electronic term ($W_{if}$), which depends on the electronic wave function ($\psi$) overlap, and the phonon term ($X_{if}$), which describes the strength of the phonon contribution. $W_{if}$ is determined using finite differences of Kohn-Sham orbitals from DFT calculation using HSE(0.375) functional.
+The phonon term $X_{if}$ includes the energy conservation between the initial and final vibronic states with vibrational frequencies of $\omega_i$ and $\omega_f$, and $\phi$ is the phonon wave function obtained from harmonic oscillator wavefunctions.
+The detailed derivation can be found in Refs.~\cite{alkauskasFirstprinciplesTheoryNonradiative2014b, wuCarrierRecombinationMechanism2019}.

+To validate the 1D phonon approximation, we compare the Huang-Rhys factor calculated with the 1D effective phonon and full phonon results, as detailed in the TABLE S8~\cite{SI}.
+To compute the intersystem crossing (ISC) rate, we adopted the approach derived from nonradiative rates, as implemented in our in-house code~\cite{smartIntersystemCrossingExciton2021,liExcitedstateDynamicsOptically2024a}:

+This method allows different values for the initial-state vibrational frequency ($\omega_i$) and the final-state frequency ($\omega_f$) through explicit calculations of the phonon wavefunction overlap, and we obtain good agreement with experimental values of ISC rates for NV center in diamond~\cite{smartIntersystemCrossingExciton2021, liExcitedstateDynamicsOptically2024a}.

-The photoluminescence spectrum was simulated using the all phonon in-house code~\cite{alkauskasFirstprinciplesTheoryLuminescence2014a, liCarbonTrimerEV2022} with $\gamma=0.005 $eV and smearing = 0.003 eV, where $\gamma$ is a free parameter that accounts for the broadening of PL.
-Due to the well-known failure of the GGA and LDA functional on the computation of the ZnO system~\cite{mccluskeyChapterEightPoint2015, obaPointDefectsZnO2011} and the high computational cost of the hybrid function, we applied the r2SCAN functional with Hubbard U for the all phonon calculation using Phonopy code interfaced with VASP and Hubbard U correction of $U_{Zn-d}= 2 eV$ and $U_{Nb-d}= 3.7 eV$.
-It has been tested that this method could reproduce the defect local structure comparable to HSE(as shown in SI) as well as the phonon band of pristine ZnO.
+The photoluminescence lineshape spectrum was simulated using the Huang-Rhys method with all phonon eigenmodes, implemented in our in-house codes~\cite{liCarbonTrimerEV2022, alkauskasFirstPrinciplesCalculationsLuminescence2012a}, with $\gamma=0.005 $eV and smearing = 0.003 eV, where $\gamma$ is a free parameter that accounts for the broadening of PL.
+Due to the well-known failure of local and semilocal exchange correlation functional on the ZnO system~\cite{mccluskeyChapterEightPoint2015, obaPointDefectsZnO2011} and the high computational cost of the hybrid functional, we apply the r2SCAN functional with Hubbard U for the all phonon calculations using the Phonopy code interfaced with VASP and Hubbard U corrections of $U_{Zn-d}= 2 eV$ and $U_{Nb-d}= 3.7 eV$.
+It has been tested that this method reproduces the defect local structure comparable to HSE as well as the phonon band of pristine ZnO (see Figure~S10~\cite{SI}).